bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 Introduction
 ------------

-In order to understand what autoloading works and why autoloading exists in Rails, it is useful to understand the following about Ruby:
+In order to understand how autoloading works and why autoloading exists in Rails, it is useful to understand the following about Ruby.

 In Ruby, the name of a class or module is a constant.
 Furthermore, there is no inherent relationship between a file's name and the constants it defines.